Frequently Asked Questions About

 I downloaded and tried installing 5.44.
 I got the message "runtime error 339 component WSPELL OCX or one of its dependencies not correctly registered: a file is missing or invalid."

-Do a file search and check that your system has the listed DLLs available, that the DLLs are located in the WINDOWS or WINDOWS\SYSTEM directory, and that the versions are equal to or later than the versions listed here:
+Do a file search and check that your system has the listed DLLs available, that the DLLs are located in the WINDOWS\SysWOW64 folder (or WINDOWS or WINDOWS\SYSTEM on older PCs), and that the versions are equal to or later than the versions listed here:

 · mfc42.dll (version 6.0.8168.0)